tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 Here's a list of things you should already be doing, so they don't deserve a chapter on their own:

 - Work with a Virtual Machine, that will allow everyone to have the same environment.
-You can use [trellis](https://roots.io/trellis/) or [manala](http://www.manala.io/) if you're more technical.
+You can use [trellis](https://roots.io/trellis/) or [manala](http://www.manala.io/) if you're more technical
 - Use the latest version of PHP available
 - Work with pull request
 - Review, and ask reviews on your code by your peers